 The Legal Cheek View

-There are no in-house swimming pools or sushi chefs at Mills & Reeve, but the perks are good, with sweeteners instead focusing largely around the social side (which has apparently "increased a lot with the expansion of the paralegal support team").
+While there are no in-house swimming pools or sushi chefs at Mills & Reeve, the perks are good, with sweeteners instead focusing largely around the social side (which has apparently "increased a lot with the expansion of the paralegal support team").
 There are also extra holidays that can be bought.
 What's more, you can "actually use them – even as a trainee", reports one insider.
 But don't expect much from the coffee, with "a tub of Nescafe instant" all that is on offer at most of the offices, which largely lack canteens.
-Nor is this entirely England-based firm the place to be for international secondments, obviously.

 This year’s financial results show Mills & Reeve to be progressing well, with profit per equity partner up nearly 8% to £403,000 and revenue rising 7% to reach a record turnover of £93.2 million.